 It is also one of the most sought-after programming languages because it is fairly easy to learn due to its simple syntax, integration with other programming languages like C and C++, and its huge library of toolkits and standards.
 Python is also used to build sites like Pinterest or Instagram.

 Simply put, an app written in Java can run on all platforms that support Java.
 It is the first “write once, run anywhere” programming language.
-According to Datanyze, the Java market share is at 1.82% at the moment, with 141,379 current websites using it.
+According to Datanyze, the data regarding Java market share and usage indicates that Java is used by 4.1% of the websites whose programming language is known (W3techs).
 Java is also known for being the most energy-efficient and fastest programming language.

 Java is at the top of the list of the leading backend programming languages by market share and offers many business opportunities.
-A Java programmer makes an average annual salary of $118,139, according to ZipRecruiter.
+A Java programmer makes an average annual salary of $103,924 (Zip Recruiter).

 C# was created in 2000 by Microsoft as a part of the .NET initiative, which places it firmly on the list of the most used programming languages.
 Although it started as an imitation of Java, it became one of the commonly used programming languages.
 It was designed as a part of the Common Language Initiative (CLI) platform, which runs on the Common Language Runtime (CLR).